AdvancedCustomFields/docs/functions/update_sub_field.md

 ```

 ### Update a sub field outside of a have_rows() loop
-This example shows how to loop through a Repeater field and update one of its sub field values using the current row number.

 This example shows how to update a sub field value outside of a `have_rows()` loop.
 Here, the `$selector` parameter is provided an array containing a mixture of field names and row numbers.
 This array should read from left to right, the parents to children relationship separated by the row number.

 Please see notes regarding index offset.